m45506825-pixel/brandforge-alx/README.md

 ```

 Security
 - API keys must never be exposed in client code.
-Keep provider keys (OpenAI/Gemini) on the server.
+Keep provider keys (OpenAI/Gemini) on the server where possible.
+- For demo purposes this project can call Gemini from the browser with `VITE_GEMINI_API_KEY`, but production deployments should proxy via a server to avoid key exposure.
 - Consider rate-limiting and audit logging on your backend.

+Version control & commits
+- Keep commits focused and well-labeled (Conventional Commits are recommended).
+- Label AI-assisted changes using a tag in the subject or body, e.g., `[AI-assist]`.
+- See `CONTRIBUTING.md` for examples.

 Troubleshooting
 - Browserslist warning: update the db (optional)